 Here is an example of sparklines in a project team status report.

-Creating sparklines in excel 2010 is very easy.
+Creating sparklines in Excel is very easy.
 You follow 3 very simple steps to get beautiful sparklines in an instant.

 - Select the data from which you want to make a sparkline.